 at Harvard.
 There are other

 I was formerly the Chief Technology Officer, also called the Chief Technologist,

 It was a fantastic experience!
 I thank Chairwoman Ramirez for appointing me.

-One of my goals is to make it easier for others to work on innovative solutions at the intersection of technology, policy and business.
+One of my goals was to make it easier for others to work on innovative solutions at the intersection of technology,

 who primarily came from computer science or governance backgrounds,